rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 ![image](assets/reverse-proxy.drawio.svg)

 In other words, a reverse proxy taking requests from the Internet and forwarding them to servers in an internal network.
 Those making requests to the proxy may not be aware of the internal network.
-Thus the purpose of the reverse proxy is to provide a firewall between RStudio Server Pro and other servers on the network.
+Thus the purpose of the reverse proxy is to provide a firewall between RStudio Workbench and other servers on the network.

 RStudio does not provide the proxy software, but you can open source or commercial software to configure a proxy.
 For example: